rizinorg/cutter/docs/source/user-docs/common-issues.rst

 the Xorg layout is wrong.
 You can check it with: ``setxkbmap -query`` Most of the time using ``setxkbmap us`` solves the issue, but it might not be enough and require a more advanced Xorg configuration.

+Initial Analysis takes a long time

+As background analysis feature is not implemented in Cutter (yet), opening a large binary will take a while to perform initial analysis and Cutter may seem unresponsive.
+We recommend you use the analysis slider and try different analysis options to find a balance for both useful analysis and time taken.